 Minimally important change

 The minimal important change is MICROC = 8.5 for the MSK-HQG with an area under the curve of AUC = 0.78 (95% CI 0.67, 0.89).
 The area for the EQ-5D-5L was AUC = 0.68 (95% CI 0.55, 0.80).
 The percentage of patients reaching the MIC-threshold calculated for the MSK-HQG was 48.1%.
-For the relative change score the MICROC = 22% with an AUC = 0.73 (95% CI 0.61, 0.85) versus an area of AUC = 0.67 (95% CI 0.54, 0.79) for the EQ-5D-5L.
+For the relative change score the MICROC = 22% with an AUC = 0.73 (95% CI 0.61, 0.85) in contrast to an area of AUC = 0.67 (95% CI 0.54, 0.79) for the EQ-5D-5L.
 The percentage of patients reaching the MIC-threshold for relative change scores calculated for the MSK-HQG was 45.5%.

 Discussion

-The results of this study demonstrate that the MSK-HQG has good reliability.
+The results of this study demonstrate that the MSK-HQG has good test-retest-reliability and excellent internal consistency.
 Construct validity was confirmed and performance compared against existing site-specific disability measures, pain intensity, and a commonly used health related quality of life measure was good.
 Moreover, the instrument showed to have no floor or ceiling effects.

 The MSK-HQ enriches the library of self-reported tools available for assessment in physiotherapy and rehabilitation settings.
 With a growing number of different language versions of the MSK-HQ, internationally coordinated studies to compare patients’ health outcomes in rehabilitation and across settings will be possible.
 It has been called for such instruments which are practical and moreover applicable for multiple musculoskeletal pain sites.8 The findings of this study are important as they add knowledge about the psychometric properties of instruments fitting these needs.